Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 When profits and growth are prioritized over people and the planet, the negative social and environmental consequences are devastating.

-The solution, according to our current story, is to redistribute a fraction of these profits through government, private philanthropy, and nonprofit charities.
+The solution, according to the old story, is to redistribute a fraction of these profits through government, private philanthropy, and nonprofit charities.
 The underlying assumptions about profit maximization and growth aren’t questioned.

-The Good Market commons is for enterprises that question “business as usual” and choose to prioritize people and planet over profit maximization.
+The Good Market commons is for enterprises that question “business as usual.”
 While they are all part of the broader movement, they can operate according to very different models.

 Contribution to Systems Change

-Social enterprises, fair trade enterprises, cooperatives, mutualist organizations, post-growth enterprises, earned-income nonprofits, not-for-profit businesses, social businesses, regenerative businesses
+Names and Networks: social enterprises, fair trade enterprises, cooperatives, mutualist organizations, post-growth enterprises, earned-income nonprofits, not-for-profit businesses, social businesses, steward-owned businesses

 Contribution to Systems Change